DanielRaible76/3D-modeling/README.md

 # Description

 Welcome to the 3D project page!
 This is a series of 1/48 O-scale superdetail designs, in 'STL' format.
 Most prototype subjects are from the Great Lakes region.
 All files hosted here have been successfully printed using resin technology (unless otherwise noted).
+From here you can use teh files to generate your own prints at home, or utilize a print farm service.

 # Printing Tips